DFHack/dfhack/docs/dev/Lua API.rst

   :workshop_type:     custom workshop string id, e.g. ``SOAPMAKER`` or numeric id
   :make_graphics_too:  replace same tiles in graphics mode with tiles from vanilla df mechanism
   :frame_length:      How many ticks to display one frame.
-If set to negative number (or skipped) frames
+If set to negative number, zero or skipped, frames
                       are synchronized with machine animation.
-  :gear_tiles:        Optional array of 2 or 4 indexes.
+  :gear_tiles:        Optional table with of 2 or 4 indexes.
 First two define ascii tiles and next two graphics tiles.
                       This overrides default gear tiles.

 * ``setOnUpdate(workshop_type, interval, callback)``